Project-Sloth/ps-adminmenu/README.md

 2. Add the files to your server resources.
 3. Ensure `ps-adminmenu` in your server cfg.
 4. Set the config in `shared/config.lua` to your needs.

+# Make a log webhook for the 'ps-adminmenu' in qb-smallresources > server > logs.lua:
+['ps-adminmenu'] = 'discord webhook'

 # Credits
 * [OK1ez](https://github.com/OK1ez)